 The Kafka Hadoop Integration, or the Kafka Hadoop pipeline, is predominantly used for real-time big data analytics.
 Both Kafka and Hadoop are the major players in the modern data analytics landscape because they provide extended benefits when assembling a data management infrastructure from scratch.

-The problem arises when engineers try to replicate continuously changing data into Kafka streams from which the data gets consumed by data lake Hadoop systems.
+The problem arises when engineers try to replicate continuously changing data into Kafka streams, from which the data is consumed by data lake Hadoop systems.

 To mitigate this challenge and get an overview of the solution, in this blog post, we will be exclusively talking about the Kafka Hadoop integration process and, in brief, about Apache Kafka and Hadoop.
 Let’s begin.